stef/opaque-store/client/README.md

 ### Delete a record

+Deleting a record is very straight forward, you need your password and keyid, and ensure that all servers that store this record will all be available.
+The operation will fail if some servers are not available.

 ```sh
 $ echo -n 'password' | opaquestore delete <keyid>
 ```

+Similarly to the update operation there is also a forced delete operation, which will succeed if at least the threshold is matched.
+Servers not available during this forced delete will still hold the record, if your setup has a n-out-of-2*n setup could mean that you still have enough shares even after a forced-delete.

 ```sh
 $ echo -n 'password' | opaquestore force-delete <keyid>